-Every year the fire brigade is called out to over 60,000 fires in the home.
-And every year around 500 people die in these fires and over 10,000 are injured.
+Every year the fire brigade is called out to around 30,000 significant fires in the home.
+And every year around 300 people die in house fires and over 7,000 are injured.
 If a fire occurs in your home, your chances of survival will depend on how quickly and safely you are able to get out.
-This advice on how to protect yourself should one occur.

 Planning your escape route

 If a fire occurs in your home you may have to get out in dark and difficult conditions.
 Escaping from a fire will be a lot easier if you have already planned your escape route and know where to go.
 Make sure that your planned escape route remains free of any obstructions and that there are no loose floor coverings that could trip you.
 Everyone in the house should be made aware of the escape route.

 If you have serious mobility difficulties you may wish to consider having your bedroom on the ground floor and as near as possible to an exit.
 If you need assistance to make your escape, it is vital that you have some means of summoning help from your bed, such as a buzzer, intercom or telephone.